honkit/honkit/packages/@honkit/honkit-plugin-highlight/README.md

+# @honkit/honkit-plugin-highlight

+`@honkit/honkit-plugin-highlight` is a fork of [Gitbook/plugin-highlight]@2.0.3.

-# Code highlighting in GitBook
+## Code highlighting in HonKit

-This plugin is the default GitBook plugin used to highlight code blocks.
+This plugin is the default HonKit plugin used to highlight code blocks.

 You can remove it using: